UTT-Connole/class-api-IT4200-2024-fall/README.md

 Example: http://127.0.0.1:5000/weather/Seattle
 It should list the current weather conditions of the selected city

+## How to use the pokefishing Endpoint
+Go to http://127.0.0.1:5000/pokefishing, then just refresh the page over and over and over again to see all your different catches!

 ## How to Rebase
  * step 1: STOP, just use merge thingy....